nosfty/neatly/README.md

 1. Right-click on the "Sorty" icon in the tray.
 2. Select "Exit".

-## Note

-Currently, automatic file sorting is not available, and all actions must be performed manually.

 ## Conclusion

 The "Sorty" application is a convenient tool for keeping your files organized.
 Install it today and enjoy a tidy downloads folder!